yoctoproject/poky/documentation/ref-manual/classes.rst

    ``initscripts`` recipe is actually built and thus the ``initscripts-functions`` package is made available.

+-  ``configure-gettext:`` Checks that if a recipe is building something that uses automake and the automake files contain an ``AM_GNU_GETTEXT`` directive, that the recipe also inherits the :ref:`ref-classes-gettext` class to ensure that gettext is available during the build.

 -  ``compile-host-path:`` Checks the :ref:`ref-tasks-compile` log for indications that paths to locations on the build host were used.
 Using such paths